 If you can figure out a new way to get to work that avoids the worst of the traffic, try it out and see how it goes.
 Maybe you’ll find that it’s a less stressful way to go, even if the distance is slightly longer.
 While your new path might not be as the crow flies, it may end up saving you some time if there’s less traffic.

 Be conscious of safety while you’re thinking about a new route.
 If there are any dangerous stretches of road, turns, or intersections that make you nervous, try to avoid them.

 6. Increase the fun.

 Huh?
 Commute?
 Fun?
 Yes.
 Believe it or not, they’re not mutually exclusive.
 Bring along your favorite music, podcast, or book on CD to help pass the time.
-It can even be as simple as preparing a travel mug of coffee.
 Your day will be much better if you have something you enjoy to cheer you up, and it’ll keep you calmer as you navigate the Atlanta traffic.
 Do something to make yourself happy.

 7. Make sure to take good care of your vehicle.